globus/globus-compute/docs/subscriptions.rst

 What is a Subscription?
 ***********************

-A `Globus subscription`_ is a paid, organization-level plan that adds additional capabilities across the entire `Globus`_ platform.
-It is not a personal account; the subscription is purchased by an institution, research group, or company and applied to users in that organization.
+A `Globus subscription`_ is a paid, organization-level plan that enables additional capabilities across the entire `Globus`_ platform.
+It is not a personal account; the subscription is purchased by an institution, research group, or company and applies to all users in that organization.

 While an `organizational subscription`_ is an add-on, many Globus features are available without one.
 For example, the core of Globus Compute |nbsp| --- |nbsp|